sgherbst/svreal/README.md

 ## Using interfaces

 Suppose you want to bundle **svreal** signals into an interface.
-This might make it easier to pass around groups of fixed-point numbers, or allow you to pass digital control signals along with the fixed point numbers.
+This might make it easier to pass around groups of real numbers, or allow you to pass digital control signals along with the fixed point numbers.
 This task can be achieved using a set of special **svreal** macros.

 Here's the simplest such interface, containing a single **svreal** signal and nothing else: